ATNS-I

 Interestingly, we noted a strong connection between cognitive fatigue and emotional volatility, suggesting that as mental sharpness declined, individuals became more susceptible to frustration and irritability.

-The “Granular Effect” of Nature
+Discussion: The “Granular Effect” of Nature

 © NeurAstra

-This first excursion was the perfect occasion to disentangle the challenges of an expedition in a natural and high-altitude environment.
-This itinerary gave us a clear overview of the main challenges and outcomes, ranging from reduced appetite, fatigue, irritability, and cognitive decline.
-However, despite the challenges posed by the rugged environment, living amidst the natural beauty and discovering the local fauna and flora were extraordinary experiences.
+Ultimately, despite the challenges posed by the rugged environment, living amidst the natural beauty and discovering the local fauna and flora were extraordinary experiences.
 They undoubtedly served as a powerful reminder that the profound perspective shift often described in the overview effect of seeing Earth from space can also occur in more localised, specific settings.
 Immersing oneself in nature’s intricate details—the sounds of wildlife, the textures of the landscape, the subtle smells—evoked a sense of awe and connectedness.
 This deeply personal experience might be aptly termed the “granular effect”, in opposition to the “overview”, where the focus on the small-scale wonders of our surroundings fosters a similar sense of appreciation and perspective as the cosmic view does.

 This project is related to the following NeurAstra System: